lsst-it/ittn-009/index.rst

 ``timestampAccuracy`` requirement.
 NTP data includes the UTC-TAI offset and information about upcoming leap seconds.
 NTP clients provide excellent resiliency, and even slight tolerance of misbehaving timesource(s), due to the ability to simultaneously work with multiple authoritative time sources.
+No traceable requirement establishes a need for time synchronization accuracy greater than +/- 10 milliseconds, which is easily achived with NTP.

 - NTP SHALL be considered the default time synchronization method for hosts at the summit.
 - At least 3 stratrum 1 NTP clocks with GPS receivers SHALL be present at the summit.
-- Enterprise Linux (EL) hosts using NTP SHALL be configured as a client of at least 3 stratum 1 NTP clocks.
+- Enterprise Linux (EL) hosts using NTP SHALL be configured as a client of at least *local* 3 stratum 1 NTP clocks.
+- Enterprise Linux (EL) hosts using NTP MAY have additional *remote* stratrum 1 time sources configured.
 - `Chrony <https://chrony.tuxfamily.org/>`_ SHALL be the NTP client software used on condition the system clock on EL hosts.
 - NTP client software other than ``chrony`` MAY be used on embedded devices or